bekk/firebase-workshop/_Tasks_/Chapter 1 - Hosting, deployment and setup/README.md

 ```

 3. Select the account that you used to register your project.
+4. Select "Use an existing project" and select the project you created earlier.
-4. As your public directory, enter `build`.
+5. As your public directory, enter `build`.
 This is where our built code will be located.
-5. Answer yes (`y`) to it being a Single Page Application.
+6. Answer yes (`y`) to it being a Single Page Application.
-6. Answer no (`N`) to setting up GitHub Actions.
+7. Answer no (`N`) to setting up GitHub Actions.
-7. If you get the message "File build/index.html already exists", answer `N` to _not_ overwrite the file.
+8. If you get the message "File build/index.html already exists", answer `N` to _not_ overwrite the file.

 ![Something like this](/resources/firebaseSetupHosting.png)

 ## Step 5: Ship it to the Internet

-1. Open a new terminal and write `firebase projects:list`
+1. Write `firebase projects:list` to list your Firebase projects.
 2. Open the file `.firebaserc` and make sure that the Project ID matches your newly created project.
 3. Write `npm run build` followed by `firebase deploy --only hosting`
-4. Your app is live! 🎉 Compliment yourself on a job well done.
+4. Your app is live! 🎉 The hosting URL should be posted by the previous command and should be `https://<your-project-id>.web.app`.
+Compliment yourself on a job well done.